airyhq/airy/docs/docs/ui/suggestedReplies.md

 <TLDR> Suggested Replies allow you to add predefined responses to conversation messages, thus improving the response time and the overall communication experience.</TLDR>

-Suggested Replies are text replies that are added to one of the last 5 messages in a conversation.
-They are added via API request and only support text content.
+Suggested Replies are text replies that you can add to any message via the HTTP API.
+The suggested replies of the last 5 messages of a given conversation are considered for suggestion.

-As soon as suggested replies have been successfully added to a message (i.e. the API request returned a 200 response), a Suggestions button appears in the conversation's UI, at the top left of the input, enabling the user to choose a suggested reply as answer.
+As soon as suggested replies have been successfully added to a message (i.e. the API request returned a 200 response), a suggestions button appears at the top left of the input in the messages list of conversation's UI, enabling the user to choose a suggested reply as answer.

 The screenshot below shows a sample conversation in the UI of an Airy Core instance: two suggested replies have been added to the contact's last message ('Great that it worked.
 Is there anything else you need?' and 'Have a nice day!').
 The user clicks on the Suggestions button at the top left of the conversation's input and selects the suggested reply 'Have a nice day!'.